 Do I need to have a secured postdoc position to apply?

-No, the program is open to all PhD holders, including faculty affiliated with a Canadian university.
+No, the program is open to all PhD holders from any discipline, including faculty affiliated with a Canadian university.

 Can I apply to the fellowship if I am finishing my degree after the application deadline but before the fellowship starts?